Twilight Time (home video label)

-Twilight Time is a boutique home media label specializing in releasing limited edition DVD and Blu-ray discs of classic films, founded in 2011.
-All titles were sold online exclusively through Screen Archives Entertainment until July 1, 2015, when the company launched their own online store.
+Twilight Time was a boutique home media label specializing in releasing limited edition DVD and Blu-ray discs of classic films, founded in 2011.
+All titles were sold online exclusively through Screen Archives Entertainment until July 1, 2015, when the company launched its own online store.

-On May 9, 2020, Twilight Time announced they would be ceasing operations on June 30, 2020.
-However, on May 14, 2020, Screen Archives Entertainment announced they had reached an agreement to acquire the rights to Twilight Time's back catalogue and inventory, consisting of 380 films in total.
-Per the announcement, Screen Archives stated that the agreement "ensures that the Twilight Time label will continue indefinitely, according to the principals."
+On May 9, 2020, Twilight Time announced it would be ceasing operations on June 30, 2020.
+That same month, Screen Archives Entertainment announced that it had reached an agreement to acquire the rights to Twilight Time's back catalogue and inventory, consisting of 380 films in total.